 - 4. The registration point may be adjusted by slowly rotating the Scroll Wheel located on top of the writer on the user's right side. - 5.
-Each key may be adjusted individually, or all of the keys may be adjusted at once by momentarily pressing All.
-Pressing Previous or Next returns to individual key adjustment mode. - 6.
-The Reset button will set registration points to a default level calculated by the writer.
-NOTE: Using this feature will change any individual key registration settings that you may have previously made.
+To adjust the registration points of all keys simultaneously, select All.
+Then rotate the scroll wheel.
+Pressing Previous or Next returns to individual key adjustment mode.

-7. Once you have the registration points set to your liking, press Close to return to the job screen (and the top level menu).
+6. Once you have the registration points set to your liking, press Close to return to the job screen (and the top level menu).